emaphp/eMapper/README.md

 <br/>
 #####Introduction
-eMapper does not introduce the concept of association in entity classes (yet).
-In the meantime, obtaining data related to an entity (or a series of entities) requires adding dynamic attributes.
+While associations are pretty useful by themselves you may want to go a step further.
 A dynamic attibute is a property that is the result of a query or calculation.
-Dynamic attributes are specified through a special set of annotations.
+This means that attributes could either be associated to a macro or a custom user query.

 <br/>
 #####Querys